signaldatascience/R-curriculum/src/week2/day2/regularization.md

 * If you have a string, say, `"attr_o"`, and you want to pass that into `lm()` as part of the regression formula, you can paste together the formula's components (*e.g.*, `paste("attr_o", "~.")`), call `formula()` on the string to turn it into a *formula*, and then passing the formula into `lm()`.

-* You should be running stepwise regression for each training fold separately, for an apples-to-apples comparison with regularization.
+* You should be running stepwise regression for each training fold separately.

 Use your function to explore the difference in model quality between backward stepwise regression, $L^1$ regularized regression, and $L^2$ regularized regression when predicting attractiveness ratings.